|period||Early Edo (ca. 1630)|

 - 1584 — Hideyasu and Honda Narishige given as hostages to Hideyoshi.

 - 1596 — Shimosaka Ichizaemon established in Echizen.
-Higo Daijo Sadakuni also established.
+Higo Daijo Sadakuni also established along with other Shimosaka smiths.

 - 1600 — Battle of Sekigahara.
 Hideyasu becomes daimyo of Echizen.
-Honda Narishige made minor daimyo.
-Patronage of Shimosaka school begins from them for 40 koku of rice.
+Patronage of Shimosaka school begins from Hideyasu for 40 koku of rice.

-- 1603 — Shimosaka Ichizaemon summoned to Edo, receives Yasu character from Ieyasu, becomes Yasutsugu and works every other year in Edo for Ieyasu.
+- 1603 or 1607 depending on references — Shimosaka Ichizaemon summoned to Edo, receives Yasu character from Ieyasu, becomes Yasutsugu and works every other year in Edo for Ieyasu.

 - Sadatsugu working under Sadakuni under the name Sadamichi at this time. *